Course Policies

 Discussions should never become so detailed that they involve studying or exchanging passages of code.
 You should never be intimate with another's code nor allow others to be intimate with yours.
 Here are some specific examples of unpermitted aid:

-• Copying code
+• Copying/adapting code of others

 • Reviewing solution code that is not your own